tak019/cse15l-lab-reports/lab5/lab5.md

 ---
 Part 2
 Reflection:
 Throughout this quarter, I have gained a lot of knowledge and skills from labs and lecture.
 For example, before this I had never touched `vim`, let alone `bash` before and because of the labs, I feel that I have gained a good understanding of how to use them.
-Additionally, the command line is something that I never learned how to properly use, but thanks to labs I found out that the command line is really useful  for a whole array of things such as finding specific files, working directly with directories/files, and
+Additionally, the command line is something that I never learned how to properly use, but thanks to labs I found out that the command line is really useful  for a whole array of things such as finding specific files, working directly with directories/files, and run tests.